outdreamer/build-a-cure-1/docs/workflow/problem_solving_matching.md

 ## Choosing automation starting point

-  - the reason the methods are separated & described in problem_solving_matching.md rather than just listing 'problem space model' or 'interface network' or 'structural interface' or 'conceptual interface' or 'matching methods' as solution automation methods even though all the methods use these to some degree, is that various combinations of objects in these models are useful when used together (for example 'concept', 'match', 'structure'), and all of the methods can be used to frame the other methods
+  - the reason the methods are separated rather than just listing 'problem space model' or 'interface network' or 'structural interface' or 'conceptual interface' or 'matching methods' as solution automation methods even though all the methods use these to some degree, is that various combinations of objects in these models are useful when used together (for example 'concept', 'match', 'structure'), and all of the methods can be used to frame the other methods

   - the full set of combinations of interfaces, models, objects, & functions can also be generated if backup methods are needed